-President Ashanti Hamilton was elected to the Milwaukee Common Council in 2004 and was re-elected by an overwhelming margin in 2016.
+Alderman Ashanti Hamilton was elected to the Milwaukee Common Council in 2004 and most recently re-elected by an overwhelming margin in 2016.

-On April 19, 2016, President Hamilton was elected unanimously by his peers to serve as the 48th president of the Milwaukee Common Council.
-He is the fourth African American in Milwaukee history to serve in that role.
+On April 19, 2016, Alderman Hamilton was elected by his peers to serve as the 48th known president of the Milwaukee Common Council.
+He is the fourth African American in city history to serve in that role.

-President Hamilton has served on numerous boards and commissions throughout his tenure on the council.
-He served as president of the Milwaukee Public Library Board of Trustees.
+Alderman Hamilton has served on numerous boards and commissions throughout his tenure on the council.
+He served as president of the Milwaukee Public Library Board of Trustees, fostering growth and financial stability.
 He is a standing board member of the Local Initiatives Support Corporation, Northwest Side Community Development Corporation, the Wisconsin Center District and the National League of Cities.
 He also serves on the Milwaukee Area Technical College Board of Directors.

-President Ashanti Hamilton is a proud graduate of Riverside University High School, and earned his bachelor’s degree in English at Marquette University, where he became a member of Phi Beta Sigma Fraternity, Inc. After graduation, he went on to teach English, and coached track and football at Riverside University High School.
-He earned his law degree from Thurgood Marshall Law School at Texas Southern University.
+Alderman Ashanti Hamilton is a proud graduate of Riverside University High School, and earned his bachelor’s degree in English at Marquette University, where he was a member of Phi Beta Sigma Fraternity, Inc. After graduation, he went on to teach English, and he coached track and football.
+He earned his law degree from Thurgood Marshall Law School at Texas Southern University

 Maria Watts has served Milwaukee’s Latino and broader community for the past 24 years.
 Her career includes 19 years with the Wisconsin Housing and Economic Development Authority (WHEDA) where she currently serves as a Senior Business and Community Engagement Officer